-TERMS AND DEFINITIONS ANSI American National Standards Institute or any successor organization or assigns.
-AVR Automatic Voltage Regulator CEA Canadian Electrical Association CSA Canadian Standards Association or any successor organization or assigns.
-Effectively Grounded System AIEE Standard No. 32-1.05, May 1947, defines effective grounding as follows: A system or portion of a system can be said to be effectively grounded when for all points on the system or specified portion thereof the ratio of zero-sequence reactance to positive-sequence reactance is not greater than three and the ratio of zero-sequence resistance to positive-sequence reactance is not greater than one for any condition of operation and for any amount of generator capacity.
-(Reference "Electrical Transmission and Distribution Reference Book," Westinghouse Electric Corporation, USA, 1964.)
-Generation Generation means any device which produces electrical energy including devices which release stored electrical energy (storage means stored for greater than 16 ms).
+TERMS AND DEFINITIONS

+ANSI American National Standards Institute or any

+successor organization or assigns.

+AVR Automatic Voltage Regulator

+CEA Canadian Electrical Association

+Canadian Standards Association or any

+successor organization or assigns.

+System grounded through a sufficiently low impedance such that the coefficient of grounding (COG) does not exceed 80% (IEEE Std C62.92.1).
+The COG is the ratio between line to ground and line to line voltage on the unfaulted phases.
+80% COG means the line to ground voltage on the unfaulted phases will not rise to more than 80% of the line to line voltage (i.e., no more than 139% of normal line to ground voltage.)

+Generation means any device which produces electrical energy including devices which release stored electrical energy (storage means stored for greater than 16 ms).
 Parallel or synchronous operation means operation of any generator whose output terminals are connected directly or through any intermediary facilities to SaskPower's transmission system.

-GCC Grid Control Centre Integration Studies Studies carried out by SaskPower is to identify the interconnection facilities that have to be added to SaskPower's system to accommodate the proposed generation project along with their cost.
+Grid Control Centre

+Studies carried out by SaskPower is to identify the interconnection facilities that have to be added to SaskPower's system to accommodate the proposed generation project along with their cost.
 The studies also assess whether the proposal by the proponent meets SaskPower's technical requirements for interconnection.

-Interconnection Agreement for Small Generators An agreement, for generation projects up to 100 kW, between SaskPower and the Generator Owner covering the technical requirements for interconnection of the Generation Facilities with SaskPower's system and the sale of energy to or the purchase of energy and other services from SaskPower.
-Interconnection Facilities This includes but is not limited to: Electric power lines required to connect the generation to the SaskPower transmission system.
-Apparatus at both the Generation and SaskPower substations including current transformers (CTs), potential transformers (PTs), high voltage isolating switch complete with visible break and suitable for locking, a high-voltage fault interrupting device, and ground switch suitable for locking.
+An agreement, for generation projects up to 100 kW, between SaskPower and the Generator Owner covering the technical requirements for interconnection of the Generation Facilities with SaskPower's system and the sale of energy to or the purchase of energy and other services from SaskPower.

+This includes but is not limited to:

+- Electric power lines required to connect the generation to the SaskPower transmission system. - Apparatus at both the Generation and SaskPower substations including current transformers (CTs), potential transformers (PTs), high voltage isolating switch complete with visible break and suitable for locking, a high-voltage fault interrupting device, and ground switch suitable for locking.

-A SaskPower
+CSA

+Effectively Grounded System

+Generation

+GCC

+Integration Studies

+Interconnection Agreement for Small Generators

+Interconnection Facilities